 A partial solution and yet more challenges

-The solution clearly seems to be to have an outpost – another company based in Europe which can benefit from easier VAT registration, accessing the European version of fintech solutions like Payoneer.
-Yet again, this is not as easy as it seems, even for many people based inside the EU since incorporating a company in most European countries comes with more bureaucracy, rather large startup capital requirements, need for local director or employees, and the list goes on.
+The solution for setting up a shop on Amazon in the EU clearly seems to be having an outpost – another company based in Europe that can benefit from easier VAT registration, accessing the European version of fintech solutions like Payoneer.
+Yet again, this is not as easy as it seems, even for many people based inside the EU since incorporating a company in most European countries comes with more bureaucracy, rather large startup capital requirements, need for local directors or employees, and the list goes on.
 For non-EU sellers, in addition to the above, this is compounded by the need to provide Power of Attorneys (PoA), be physically present in the respective country where they would like to open a company during the establishment process and sometimes even an obligation to physically have an annual board meeting in that country.
-Also, even though a seller based outside the EU might establish a company in the U.K. or Germany to be listed as a seller on the Amazon U.K. / Amazon Germany marketplace, they often cannot do so because they are no more considered distant sellers and find it difficult to get a VAT number unless they actually cross the minimum sales threshold of £70,000 to be registered as a VAT payer.
+Also, even though a seller based outside the EU might establish a company in the U.K. or Germany for Starting an Amazon U.K. / Amazon Germany business, they often cannot do so because they are no more considered distant sellers and find it difficult to get a VAT number unless they actually cross the minimum sales threshold of £70,000 to be registered as a VAT payer.

 In 2014, a few visionaries in the public and private sector got together and wondered that if Estonian citizens and residents could so easily access public services electronically from anywhere in the world then why could they not extend at least a section of these e-services to foreign businesses operating in Estonia to access the EU single market.
 This gave birth to the Estonian e-Residency program in late 2014, through which the government issues a digital-identity card, using which an e-resident who can be a national of any foreign country, can access close 1’500 e-services to establish and manage their business entirely online – digitally sign documents & contracts, conduct board decisions, declare taxes in Estonia, access virtual accounting services – all at the click of a button from anywhere in the world.
 Furthermore, unlike other countries Estonian does not mandate companies to have a local director or any local employees and even has one of the most business-friendly tax systems in the world – Estonian companies do not pay any tax on reinvested profits or undistributed income, which in essence implies no corporate tax.
 This was specifically done to encourage small and medium companies to grow as efficiently & quickly as possible.
 The best part is that digitalizing everything reduced the administrative load for the public and even the private sector by a huge margin, which meant that everything could be offered at a fraction of the cost compared to most other countries, making the Estonian and EU-business environment more accessible to entrepreneurs around the world.